-This is why they can spark confusion among consumers, especially those that are unfamiliar with this specific market.
+This is why they can spark confusion among consumers, especially those who are unfamiliar with this specific market.

 So the main conclusion is that portable chargers can refer to a slightly wider group of products than power banks, but they can generally be used interchangeably.

 Both terms are new in the English language and they have not yet been standardized.
 Most dictionaries don’t have any definition included for either of them.
 The only dictionary definition we were able to find, is in the Macmillan Dictionary and it refers to the term power bank: “a rechargeable portable device containing electricity that can be transferred to a phone“.

 At first sight, this definition is very simplistic, as power banks can be used to transfer power to a wide array of devices, not only phones.
 For example, laptops, gaming consoles such as the Nintendo Switch, Bluetooth headphones, and smartwatches, are all types of devices that could be charged using a power bank.
 But we digress…

 At the time of writing this article, we weren’t able to find any other dictionaries that would provide a definition for either “power bank” or “portable charger”.
 But we suspect that in the coming years, as these terms become more widely used, they will be included in dictionaries as standalone terms.